logo

 Perhaps one of the biggest problems in the registration of this type of trademarks is to examine the existence of a possible trademark infringement, since it is necessary to assess the risk of confusion that may exist between them and for this the parameter used is that of the average consumer reasonably informed, contrary to what happens, for example, in the field of patents where the figure used is that of a technical expert in the field.

-Letslaw by RSM is a law firm specialized in the protection of intangible assets and trademarks registration, contact us and we will advise you!
+Letslaw is a law firm specialized in the protection of intangible assets and trademarks registration, contact us and we will advise you!

 Contact Us